 8.2 Does the village have an emergency help system?
-If yes or optional: • the emergency help system details are: If yes or optional: • the emergency help system details are: Smart Caller nurse-call System equipment is installed in each accommodation unit and sensors are installed at the entrances to the Village. the emergency help system is monitored between: the emergency help system is monitored between: 12:00 am and 11:59 pm 7 days per week.
-8.3 Does the village have equipment that provides for the safety or medical emergency of residents?
-If yes, list or provide details e.g. first aid kit, defibrillator First aid kit, wheelchairs, 2 x defibrillators, adequate lighting of common areas, locks on doors, fire protection equipment as required by law.
-COSTS AND FINANCIAL MANAGEMENT Part 9 - Ingoing contribution - entry costs to live in the village to secure a right to reside the amount a prospective resident must pay under a residence contract in the retirement village.
-The ingoing contribution is also referred to as price.
-It does not include ongoing charges such as rent or other 9.1 What is the Accommodation Unit Range of ingoing contribution Other - Supported Living
+If yes or optional: • the emergency help system details are: If yes or optional: • the emergency help system details are: Smart Caller nurse-call System equipment is installed in each account and sensors are installed at the entrances to the Village. ccommodation the emergency help system is monitored between: the emergency help system is monitored between: 12:00 am and 11:59 pm 7 days per week.
+8.3 Does the village have equipment that provides for the safety or medical emergency of residents? ⊠ Yes □ No If yes, list or provide details e.g. first aid kit, defibrillator First aid kit, wheelchairs, 2 x defibrillators, adequate lighting of areas, locks on doors, fire protection equipment as required by COSTS AND FINANCIAL COSTS AND FINANCIAL MANAGEMENT Part 9 - Ingoing contribution - entry costs to live in the village to secure a right to reside s the amount a prospective resident must pay under a reside e in the retirement village.
+The ingoing contribution is also re e price.
+It does not include ongoing charges such as rent or ferred to as 9.1 What is the Accommodation Unit Range of ingoing contribute Other - Supported Living ion